informalsystems/hermes/docs/architecture/adr-005-relayer-v0-implementation.md

 switched dynamically at runtime.

-Recent changes to the ICS protocol specifies identifier selection for clients, connections, and channels to be [deterministic][1].
+Recent changes to the ICS protocol specifies identifier selection for clients, connections, and channels to be [deterministic][ids].
 For this reason, we will not need to specify any identifiers in the configuration file.
 We only specify which pairs of chains should communicate with one